levywinnikes/Vacation-Plan-2024-Web-App/README.md

 1. Install dependencies using `npm install`.
 2. Start the project with `npm start`.
 3. Open [http://localhost:3000](http://localhost:3000) in your browser to view the project in development mode.
+4. Click on the "+" button on the screen to register new vacations.
+5. A modal will open with fields to fill out your vacation details.
+6. Your vacation data will be saved in Local Storage and managed with Redux.
-4. You can register your vacations using the provided form.
-5. The registered vacations will be displayed in the list.
+7. You can view your registered vacations in the list.

 ## Requirements